Finitely Heterogeneous Treatment Effect in Event-study: Model

-In addition to $Y_{it}$, a control covariate $X_{it}$ and the treatment timing $E_i$ is observed; a researcher observes $\left\lbrace Y_{it}, X_{it}, E_i \right\rbrace$ for $i=1, \cdots, N$ and $t = -T_0-1, \cdots, T_1 - 1$.
-Also, there exists a unit-level latent type variable.
-Conditional upon the latent type and the observable covariate, the treatment timing is independent of the potential outcomes, at every time $t$. \begin{assumption} \hypertarget{A1}{} \textsc{(Unconfoundedness with the Latent Type)} There exists a latent type variable $k_i$ such that for each $t$ with some observable control covariate $X_{is} \in \mathbb{R}^p$. \end{assumption}
+The key assumption of this paper is that there exists a unit-level latent type variable.
+Conditional upon the latent type, the parallel trend assumption and the no anticipation assumption hold. \begin{assumption} \hypertarget{A1}{} \textsc{(Type-Specific Parallel Trend)} There exists a latent type variable $k_i$ such that for any $t,s$ \end{assumption}

-Assumption \hyperlink{A1}{1} is the regular unconfoundedness assumption, but with a latent variable.
-There exists a notion of sequential exogeneity in Assumption \hyperlink{A1}{1}; the potential outcomes at time $t$, $\left\lbrace Y_{it}(r) \right\rbrace_r$, are independent of the treatment timing $E_i$ conditional upon the latent type and the information available at time $t$.
-However, the potential outcomes for time $t' > t$ can still be correlated with the treatment timing $E_i$ if we are only conditioning on the information available at time $t$.
-Also, Assumption \hyperlink{A1}{1} is conditional exogeneity in the sense that the independence of $E_i$ is attained only after conditioning on the type $k_i$.